Capitan-KoLiBer/Kpipe/README.md

 # Kpipe
-Very powerful stream pipes library in C
+Very powerful Flow control and Encrypt/Decrypt pipes library in C based on low level pipes and OpenSSL